 Einstein's "Equivalence Principle" asserts that a gravitational field cannot be distinguished from a suitably chosen accelerated reference frame - essentially because we cannot distinguish between the reciprocal cases of spacetime accelerating through us (gravity), or our own acceleration through spacetime (as in a rocket ship).
 Hence the equivalence between inertial and gravitational mass - classically recognized by Newton as the equivalence between inertial resistance and gravitational "weight", but not understood.

-In this view gravity is seen as arising from a "location" charge which records the symmetry debt carried by any immobile massive particle, the debt arising from the loss of the non-local distributional symmetry of the light which created the particle or otherwise contributed to its mass.
+In this view gravity is seen as arising from a "location" charge (Gm) which records a gravitational symmetry debt carried by any immobile massive particle, the debt arising from the loss of the non-local distributional symmetry of the energy of the light which created the particle or otherwise contributed to its mass.
 The active principle of this "location" charge is time, whose intrinsic motion also produces the historical entropy drive of matter.
 A gravitational field is the spatial consequence of the intrinsic motion of time.
-(See: "Symmetry Principles of the Unified Field Theory: Part I"; "Gravity, Entropy, and Thermodynamics"; "The Double Conservation Role of Gravitation: Entropy vs Symmetry"; "The Conversion of Space to Time".)
+The asymmetric (one-way) dimension of time is in this sense unified with the asymmetric (one-way) dimensional force of gravity.
+Both are forces or "drives" of entropy.
+The neg-entropic flow of gravity is balanced by the pos-entropic flow of time (history).
+(See: "Symmetry Principles of the Unified Field Theory: Part I"; "Gravity, Entropy, and Thermodynamics"; "The Double Conservation Role of Gravitation"; "The Conversion of Space to Time"; "Positive vs Negative Entropy".)

 Einstein's "Equivalence Principle" asserts the equivalence between inertial and gravitational forces of acceleration.
 It rests upon the fact that we cannot distinguish between the inertial forces ("g" forces) experienced (for example) in a rocket ship accelerating through space, and the gravitational forces experienced (for example) on the surface of the Earth, which latter are actually due to spacetime accelerating through us.
 From this reciprocity of forces Einstein was able to deduce the fact that gravity bends light (because gravity "bends" (accelerates) spacetime).